Jasmine Dickey

-Jasmine Dickey (born February 23, 2000) is an American professional basketball player for the Dallas Wings in the Women's National Basketball Association (WNBA).
+Jasmine Dickey (born February 23, 2000) is an American professional basketball player.
 She played college basketball at Delaware.
-She was drafted in the Third Round of the 2022 WNBA Draft by the Dallas Wings.
+She was drafted in the Third Round of the 2022 WNBA draft by the Dallas Wings.

 High school

 Dickey helped lead Catonsville High School to the school's first ever state championship in 2017 for Class 4A, as well as a runner-up finish in 2018.
 She scored a game-high 30 points in the 2017 championship game.
 Dickey was also a 2-time Maryland Basketball Coaches Association Ms. Basketball.

 College career

 Dickey committed to the Delaware Blue Hens in September 2017.

 Dickey began her first two-season averaging 7.9 and 12.6 points in her freshman and sophomore season, respectively.
 She was named to the All-Rookie team during her freshman campaign, as well.
 Her increase in production also earned her a spot on the All-CAA Second Team in her sophomore year.

 During her sophomore year, Dickey scored her 1,000th career point against James Madison.
 She was also the second-leading scorer in the conference, as well as the 12th overall in the entire NCAA with an average of 22.6 points.
 For the year, Dickey averaged 22.6 points, 9.1 rebounds, and 1.9 assists, which earned her the CAA Player of the Year award.

 Dickey didn't stop scoring in her senior year.
 She averaged 25.3 points and 10.2 rebounds this time - which earned her a 2nd CAA Player of the Year.
 She was the first Delaware player to earn back to back Player of the Year awards since Elena Delle Donne did it in 2012 and 2013.
 Dickey was also named a finalist for the Becky Hammon Mid-Major Player of the Year Award.
 Dickey and the Blue Hens reached the NCAA Tournament in her senior year.
 She scored 31 points against Maryland, but the Blue Hens ultimately ended up losing, and Dickey's Delaware career was over.